tihomir-a51/Base-Project-Pyhont-React/README.md

     npm start BaseProject_PythonReact

-## Backend testing - testing framework is pytest.
+## Backend testing

+Testing framework is pytest.
 Soon as the whole backend logic is implemented, the test will be provided with usage instructions

 ## COntributing